-In computer class, the first advanced thing we learned how to do was how to create address labels in a Microsoft Word document from a spreadsheet.
+In computer class, the first advanced thing we learned how to do was create address labels in a Microsoft Word document from a spreadsheet.
 It was tedious, but it felt like magic for people first learning about computers and using common work software.

 Luckily, the process has evolved since then.
 You can now automate your shipping label creation process and make things even easier.